 Mikael is not only enthusiastic and dedicated to Jiu-Jitsu but he also holds a Bachelor of Business (Management).

-Sean Le Gourrierec is a professional mixed martial artist with a record of 4 wins and 1 loss.
+Sean Le Gourrierec is a professional mixed martial artist with a record of 4 wins and 2 losses.
 He has been training and competing since 2009.

 He is also an accomplished Brazilian Jiu-Jitsu practitioner who has trained and competed in Brazil.
 He currently holds a brown belt and has won Pan-Pacific and Victorian Championships.